muzix/ghost-s3/README.md

 ## Configuration

-Create new DreamObjects bucket and (if needed a new User with permissions allowed to put and get object from that bucket).
+Create new DreamObjects bucket (and if needed a new user with permissions allowed to put and get object from that bucket).
 Enable public access to this folder so that your img URLs are accessible for those browsing your site.
 Note the new the bucket name, access key, and access key secret.

-Add `storage` block to file `config.js` in each environment as below:
+Add a `storage` block to file `config.js` in each environment as below:

 ```javascript
 storage: {